machineagency/taxon/evaluation_log.md

 okay i went ahead and edited work envelope instantiation to account for this. now we can have rectangles of all orientations! #equality

+i think i need to come back to this and add a rotary stage.

 **possible rules of thumb**